-We are delighted to be part of UK Employee Ownership Day (EO Day), run by the Employee Ownership Association (EOA), on Friday 30th June 2017.
+We were delighted to be part of UK Employee Ownership Day (EO Day), run by the Employee Ownership Association (EOA), on Friday 30th June 2017.

 For us, EO Day has been every day since 1965 when Ted Cullinan established the practice based on cooperative principles.
-In the weeks leading up to 30th June we will be posting daily soundbites from our members on what Employee Ownership means to them.
-Look out for the hashtag #EODayEveryday on our Twitter and Instagram feeds from 1st June.
+In the weeks leading up to 30th June we posted daily soundbites from our members on what Employee Ownership means to them.
+Look out for the hashtag #EODayEveryday on our Twitter and Instagram feeds.

-EO Day itself will be business as usual (including our regular communal Friday lunch and teatime) but with the added treat of a breakfast pow-wow to set the day off to a healthy start and ending with a special toast to employee ownership.
+EO Day itself was business as usual (including our regular communal Friday lunch and teatime) but with the added treat of a breakfast pow-wow to set the day off to a healthy start and ending with a special toast to employee ownership.

 We are proud to celebrate employee ownership alongside others in the sector across the UK, as Wen Quek, architect and partner of Cullinan Studio, and EOA Membership Council member, explains: